elegant-scipy/elegant-scipy/markdown/ch5.markdown

 print(cont.toarray())
 ```

+How do we convert this table into a measure of how well `seg` represents `gt`?
 Segmentation is a hard problem, so it's important to measure how well a
 segmentation algorithm is doing, by comparing its output to a "ground truth"
 segmentation that is manually produced by a human.